FJWang01/WidebandISM/README.md

 D. P. Jarrett, E. A. P. Habets, M. R. P. Thomas and P. A. Naylor, "Rigid sphere room impulse response simulation: algorithm and applications," Journal of the Acoustical Society of America, Volume 132, Issue 3, pp. 1462-1472, 2012.

 ## Note 2
 Programmes within the "MMSP Sim/Generalised Pattern" utilise the loudspeaker directional impulse responses (DIRs) of Genelec 8020.
+The DIRs are stored in the "MMSP Sim/Rearranged DIR from DirPat folder.
 The DIRs are extracted from the DirPat dataset.

 Details of the DirPat dataset can be accessed from https://opendata.iem.at/projects/dirpat .
 Measurement details are in the following publication: